WUHF: Subchannels

-In 2006, WUHF added The Tube digital music video channel on a new second digital subchannel; the channel was removed when the network went out of business in 2007.
+In 2006, WUHF added The Tube digital music video channel on a new second digital subchannel; the channel was removed when the network folded in 2007.

 Analog-to-digital conversion

-WUHF discontinued regular programming on its analog signal, over UHF channel 31, on February 17, 2009, the original target date on which full-power television in the United States were to transition from analog to digital broadcasts under federal mandate (like most Sinclair stations and was replaced by a "nightlight" loop that ran until March 3).
+WUHF ended regular programming on its analog signal, over UHF channel 31, on February 17, 2009, the original target date on which full-power television in the United States were to transition from analog to digital broadcasts under federal mandate (like most Sinclair stations and was replaced by a "nightlight" loop that ran until March 3).
 The station's digital signal remained on its pre-transition UHF channel 28, using virtual channel 31.